-"Just give’im time," the orange soldier reassured before glancing over the taller wolf for a moment.
+"Just give ’im time," Grif reassured before glancing over the wolf for a moment.
 "You aren’t gonna shoot me, right?
 This armor smells like shit and I really don’t wanna wear it anymore."

 "Something tells me you’d end up taking it off either way, regardless of my answer," Lone remarked with a half-smile.
 "Nah, I think we’re done with all that.
 I’ve had guns drawn on me from two different armies already today.
 That’s two more armies than I usually prefer dealing with.
 You know…ever."